 When the strike pattern is initiated by the rear foot, it allows the power to traverse through the lower leg to the knee and, finally, into the hip.
 Therefore, the power is equally shifted to the other joints as well, resulting in an equilibrium position.

-Focus On the Posture
+Focus On Good Posture

-Inclining forward to hold the bar at the front of the treadmill can lose an exerciser’s equalization.
+Inclining forward to hold the bar at the front of the equipment can lose an exerciser’s equalization.
 This regularly causes shocks and increases the chances of falling as the runner or walker starts picking up speed.

 Do Not Over-exercise